anima-wg/brski-over-802dot11/brski-over-802dot11.md

 When evaluating the multiple authentication options outlined below, care and consideration must be given to the complexity of the software state machine required in both devices and services for implementation.

-## Unauthenticated Pre-BRSKI and EAP-TLS Post-BRSKI
+## Unauthenticated and Unencrypted or OWE Pre-BRSKI and EAP-TLS Post-BRSKI

 The device connects to an unauthenticated network pre-BRSKI.
 The device connects to a network enforcing EAP-TLS post-BRSKI.
 The device uses its LDevID as the post-BRSKI EAP-TLS credential.

-To be completed..
+In the pre-BRSKI phase, the device may establish a secure connection with the AP using WPA3 to protect the BRSKI exchange from eavesdroppers.
+The pre-BRSKi phase can be protected, but is not authenticated.

+## DPP Pre-BRSKI and EAP-TLS post-BRSKI

+The device can be provisioned with DPP for the pre-BRSKI phase, receiving the SSID value and optionally a temporal PSK.
+It should be noted that the device at that point is not untampered anymore.
+However, the configuration is temporal and limited.
+In a WPA3 network, when DPP from a mobile (e.g. smartphone) is used, the DPP process may provision the SSID and leave the device to use OWE for its connection to the AP.

+Alternatively, when DPP is processed through the AP in an automated fashion, the AP first establishes an OWE connection with the device.
+Through this encrypted connection, the AP provides the SSID and the temporal PSK value.

 ## PSK or SAE Pre-BRSKI and EAP-TLS Post-BRSKI

 The device connects to a network enforcing PSK pre-BRSKI.
-The mechanism by which the PSK is provisioned on the device for pre-BRSKI authentication is out-of-scope of this version of this document.
-The device connects to a network enforcing EAP-TLS post-BRSKI.
+If DPP is not used, the PSK may be factory-set (default PSK) or provisioned by direct action on the device.
+Neither of these modes is preferred as factory-defauls are weak and direct interaction with the device does not allow for massive automated bootstrapping.
+After the PSK-based pre-BRSKI connection, the device connects to a network enforcing EAP-TLS post-BRSKI.
 The device uses the LDevID obtained via BRSKI as the post-BRSKI EAP-TLS credential.

 When the device connects to the post-BRSKI network that is enforcing EAP-TLS, the device uses its LDevID as its credential.
 The device should verify the certificate presented by the server during that EAP-TLS exchange against the trusted CA list it obtained during BRSKI.